Magic distances in twisted bilayer graphene: Introduction

-Unfortunately, the unique features of MATBG are commonly observed at very small twist angles $\theta{\sim}1.1^{\circ}$, corresponding to supercell sizes of ${\sim}10^4$ atoms, which turns into a formidable challenge for the modeling community.
-On these premises, we here discuss the existence of an infinite set of crystal (and arguably quasi-crystal) structures, determined by different values of $\theta$ associated to precise values of $d$, which belong to an equivalence class, with MATBG serving as a representative member.
-The map between elements of the class may allow a thorough investigation of the magic-angle quasi-flat-band physics, by focusing on the most convenient geometry within the class accessible to atomistic simulation methods.
-Other mappings are available that allow to effectively reduce the unit cell size of a TBG moir\'{e} crystal~\cite{PhysRevB.104.075144, 10.21468/SciPostPhys.11.4.083, PhysRevLett.119.107201, prbnanoribbon}.
-However, they are defined in specific tight binding~(TB) models by operating on its free parameters.
-Our approach, on the other hand, stems from an experimentally observable quantity, i.e., the interlayer distance or the twist angle, being thus independent of the underlying theory.
+On these premises, we here investigate the existence of an infinite set of crystal~(and potentially quasi-crystal) structures, defined by various values of $\theta$ corresponding to precise values of $d$, all of which belong to an equivalence class with MATBG as a representative member.
+The mapping between the elements of this class enables a detailed exploration of the MA quasi-flat-band physics, focusing on identifying the most suitable geometry within the class for atomistic simulations.
+While other mappings have been developed to effectively reduce the unit cell size of a TBG moir\'{e} crystal~\cite{PhysRevB.104.075144, 10.21468/SciPostPhys.11.4.083, PhysRevLett.119.107201, prbnanoribbon, PhysRevX.8.031087, PhysRevResearch.1.013001, PhysRevB.96.075311}, they are typically derived by operating on the free parameters of specific model approaches.
+In contrast, our formulation is based on two experimentally observable quantities, such as interlayer distance and/or twist angle, making it independent of the underlying theory.

-The reminder of this paper is organized as follows.
-In Sec.~\ref{EqCsec}, we introduce the equivalence class within a continuum model~(CM) approach~\cite{Bistritzer, PhysRevB.86.155449, PhysRevLett.99.256802, 10.21468/SciPostPhys.7.4.048, PhysRevResearch.1.013001, PhysRevLett.122.106405}.
-In Sec.~\ref{TBsec}, we extend the map to a TB formulation~\cite{PhysRevB.86.125413}.
-In Sec.~\ref{DFTsec}, we suggest how the equivalence relation can be used in density-functional theory~(DFT) to access the Kohn-Sham~(KS) spectrum of TBG at the smallest magic-angle.
-Finally, in Sec.~\ref{DsCsec}, we outline a possible application of our results on the time-dependent~(TD) DFT treatment of MATBG.